answerdev/.github/profile/README.md

 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->

-**Answer now enters Apache Incubator**

-You can check the repos here:
+**Apache Answer is currently undergoing Incubation at the Apache Software Foundation**, You can check the repos here:

 - Answer: https://github.com/apache/incubator-answer
 - Plugins: https://github.com/apache/incubator-answer-plugins